 Witch hazel is one of the oldest natural remedies for hemorrhoids.
-Apply directly to skin and wipe clean afterwards.
+Apply directly to the skin and wipe clean afterward.

-12. Squating Or Hovering Over Toilet Instead Of Sitting:
+12. Squatting Or Hovering Over Toilet Instead Of Sitting

 Since sitting on the toilet increases pressure on the rectum and anus and is often a primary cause of hemorrhoids, it makes sense that squatting or hovering over the toilet during bowel movements would help to counter the problem.

 Hemorrhoids affect most of us at some point in life, but with these natural remedies, relief is easily within reach.
 Start with just one or two and stick with it for at least a couple weeks to see how effective it is for you.